Csc32/countries-api/README.md

 **_Test cases_**:

-1.  [ ] should throw bad request if not a valid param
+1.  [ ] should return bad request if not parameters
+1.  [ ] id is a belongs to a valid state
+1.  [ ] name is a string
+1.  [ ] population is integer
+1.  [ ] country id belongs to a valid country
 1.  [ ] should return a success message if data was inserted

 -   **DELETE: /api/states/{state_id}**

 **_Test cases_**:

-1.  [ ] should throw bad request if not a valid param
+1.  [ ]  should return bad request if not a valid param
+1.  [ ]  should return not found if the id doesn’t exists
 1.  [ ]  should return a success message if data deleted correctly

 ## EndPoints for municipalities: